salinecrew/salinecrew.github.io/parent-corner.md

 ### President - {{site.data.members.president}}

--   Presides over all board meetings\
+-   Presides over all board meetings
--   Sets agendas\
+-   Sets agendas
--   Main Liaison with the coaches\
+-   Main Liaison with the coaches
--   Main Liaison with Saline High School and Community Ed\
+-   Main Liaison with Saline High School and Community Ed
 -   Delegates duties and jobs to other Board Members and crew team volunteers

 ### Vice President - {{site.data.members.vice-president}}

--   Coordinates volunteers for fall and spring season\
+-   Coordinates volunteers for fall and spring season
--   Gives volunteer report at board meetings\
+-   Gives volunteer report at board meetings
--   Attends all school related meetings\
+-   Attends all school related meetings
--   Works with the “Food Committee”\
+-   Works with the “Food Committee”
 -   Assists in coordinating the banquet

 ### Treasurer - {{site.data.members.treasurer}}

--   Maintains crew budget\
+-   Maintains crew budget
--   Submits appropriate paperwork to the school\
+-   Submits appropriate paperwork to the school
--   Submits crew team bills/reimbursement\
+-   Submits crew team bills/reimbursement
--   Prepares monthly/seasonal reports\
+-   Prepares monthly/seasonal reports
--   Sends correspondence to donors/sponsors\
+-   Sends correspondence to donors/sponsors
 -   Main Liaison with Saline High School and Community Ed

 ### Secretary - {{site.data.members.secretary}}

--   Maintains board meeting minutes\
+-   Maintains board meeting minutes
--   Maintains crew team roster with phone numbers/email/addresses\
+-   Maintains crew team roster with phone numbers/email/addresses
--   Sends correspondence as appropriate\
+-   Sends correspondence as appropriate
--   Maintains all crew documents\
+-   Maintains all crew documents
 -   Reserves library meeting rooms

 ### Equipment Manager - {{site.data.members.equipment-manager}}

--   Ensures trailers have appropriate tags and inspections\
+-   Ensures trailers have appropriate tags and inspections
--   Submits forms to treasurer and secretary as appropriate\
+-   Submits forms to treasurer and secretary as appropriate
--   Arranges for repairs/maintenance to crew equipment including:\
+-   Arranges for repairs/maintenance to crew equipment
--   Trailers\
--   Tool Box\
--   Low Boys\
--   Ties\
--   Launches/Trailers\
--   Slings\
--   A-Frames\
--   Riggers\
--   Boats/Riggers/Seats – in conjunction with the coaches\
--   Safety Equipment\
--   Gets Logo on Trailer\
 -   Keeps maintenance records for all equipment.

 ### Fund Raising Chair - {{site.data.members.fundraising}}

--   Establishes fund raising activities for the year – including Capital Campaign\
+-   Establishes fund raising activities for the year – including Capital Campaign
--   Enlists help for events\
+-   Enlists help for events
--   Obtains crew sponsors/donors\
+-   Obtains crew sponsors/donors
--   Submits all paperwork/expenses/donations to Treasurer\
+-   Submits all paperwork/expenses/donations to Treasurer
--   Works with Secretary for correspondence to all sponsors/donors\
+-   Works with Secretary for correspondence to all sponsors/donors
 -   Works on advertising for fund raising events

 ### Media Representative/Publicist - {{site.data.members.publicity-liason}}

--   Writes articles for the Saline Reporter and submits in timely fashion\
+-   Writes articles for the Saline Reporter and submits in timely fashion
--   Works with team photographer\
+-   Works with team photographer
--   Assists with Web site management\
+-   Assists with Web site management
 -   Develop/update crew team brochure for community distribution

 ### Web Master - {{site.data.members.web-master}}

--   Updates website based on changes provided from Saline Crew Board and coaches\
+-   Updates website based on changes provided from Saline Crew Board and coaches
 -   Works with media rep and team photographer

 ### Team Photographer & End of Season Video